theRealAph/ScopeLocals/README.md

 It would be ideal if the Java Platform provided a way to have per thread context for millions of virtual threads that is immutable by default and, given the low cost of forking virtual threads, inheritable.
-Because these ideal thread local variables are immutable, thir data can be easily shared by child threads, rather than copied to child threads.
+Because these ideal per thread variables are immutable, thir data can be easily shared by child threads, rather than copied to child threads.